 On that same night, Plante recorded his second shutout in two nights in the Montreal Canadiens’ 2-0 win at the Chicago Blackhawks.
 This was the 15th shutout of his career.

-Tony Esposito made 34 saves, on Nov.
+Tony Esposito made 34 saves on Nov.
 13, 1982, to lead the Blackhawks to a 3-2 win at the Red Wings.
 Tom Lysiak’s power-play goal in the third period was the difference-maker in Esposito becoming the fourth goaltender in NHL history to win 400 games.

-Pat Jablonski made 38 saves, on Nov.
+Pat Jablonski made 38 saves on Nov.
 13, 1992, to earn the first shutout in Tampa Bay Lightning franchise history with a 1-0 win over the Ottawa Senators.
 Brian Bradley scored the only goal of the night, one of 42 he had during the 1992-93 season.
 This was Jablonski’s first and only shutout of his NHL career.

-On that same night, Craig Billington recorded the third shutout of his career in the New Jersey Devils’ 3-0 win over the Washington Capitals.
+That same night, Craig Billington recorded the third shutout of his career in the New Jersey Devils’ 3-0 win over the Washington Capitals.
 With the victory, the Devils alternated wins and losses in 13 straight games, setting an NHL record.

-Mike Richter picked up his fifth career shutout, on Nov.
+Mike Richter picked up his fifth career shutout on Nov.
 13, 1993, in the Rangers’ 2-0 victory at the Capitals.
-Mike Gartner scored a goal and added an assist against his former team give his current team their seventh straight win and extend their unbeaten streak to nine games (7-0-2).
+Mike Gartner scored a goal and added an assist against his former team to give his current team their seventh straight win and extend their unbeaten streak to nine games (7-0-2).

 A Big Date for the Hull Family

-Dennis Hull, Bobby’s younger brother, became the third-highest goal-scorer in Blackhawks team history, on Nov.
+Dennis Hull, Bobby’s younger brother, became the third-highest goal-scorer in Blackhawks team history on Nov.
 13, 1975, when he scored his 259th career goal in a 5-5 tie with the Philadelphia Flyers.
 Hull’s 298 goals are still seventh on the all-time franchise goal list.

 John Marks made history in this same game.
 He scored two goals within the first 33 seconds of the game to set an NHL record for the fastest two goals from the start of the game.
 His record lasted until Feb.
-13, 2013, when Mike Knuble of the Bruins scored two times in the first 27 seconds of the game.
+13, 2013, when Mike Knuble of the Bruins scored twice in the first 27 seconds of the game.